 The Rio Grande Trail treadway is asphalt surfaced with some sections of concrete and compacted gravel.
 The pavement is 8 to 10 feet wide with soft surface shoulders of 2 to 6 feet.
-The trail is open to those on foot, those on horseback, and those using human-powered equipment such as bicycles, inline skates and skateboards.
+The trail is open to those on foot, those on horseback, and those using human-powered equipment such as bicycles, in-line skates and skateboards.
 Wheelchairs, both motorized and non-motorized, are permitted.
 Other Power Driven Mobility Devices (OPDMDs) are permitted with restrictions.
-Call (970) 384-4975 for more information, or visit www.rfta.com.
+Call 970.
+384.4975 for more information, or visit RFTA.com.